-The Board will review all Oxfordshire Football Association activities and initiatives against the aims of the policy on an annual basis, and the Chief Executive will report formally on this issue annually.
+The Board will review all Suffolk FA activities and initiatives against the aims of the policy on an annual basis, and the Chairman will report formally on this issue at the AGM.

-The Board, or where appropriate a designated project leader, will review any measures or initiatives that Oxfordshire Football Association may institute or take part in to promote and enhance sports equality in Oxfordshire Football Association.
+The Board, or where appropriate a designated Equality Champion (who will be a Board member and representative of the Inclusion Advisory Group), will review any measures or initiatives that Suffolk FA may institute or take part in to promote and equality in football across the County and will report their findings formally to the AGM annually.

-The Board will review the policy itself at intervals of no more than three years, (or when necessary due to changes in legislation) and will report with recommendations to the membership.
+The Board will review the policy annually (or more regularly due to changes in legislation) and will report with recommendations to the AGM.